projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-rdt.rst

 mask and max supported CLOS as described in :ref:`rdt_detection_capabilities` and then program the IA32_type_MASK_n and IA32_PQR_ASSOC MSR with a CLOS ID, to select a cache mask to take effect.
-These configurations can be done in scenario xml file under ``FEATURES`` section as shown in the below example.
+These configurations can be done in scenario XML file under ``FEATURES`` section as shown in the below example.
 ACRN uses VMCS MSR loads on every VM Entry/VM Exit for non-root and root modes to enforce the settings.